rexxars/aspectify/README.md

   -a, --aspect       Aspect ratio to use (eg: 16:9, 4:3, 1.77) - default is 16:9
   -o, --output       Output filename (default: <filename>.<aspect>.<ext>) -r, --replace      Replace the original file
+  -w, --max-width    Max width of the image
+  -h, --max-height   Max height of the image
   -c, --concurrency  Maximum number of crops to perform simultaneously -v, --verbose      Be verbose about operations performed